davidtreth/taklow-kernewek/README.txt

 Update (08-07-15): now this calculates syllable and word length on the basis of 1 unit for a short vowel or consonant, 2 for half-long vowel or gemminate 'double' consonant, or 3 for a long vowel.
 Update (16-04-16): there is now an option to go through line-by-line counting the number of syllables in each line with the --line option.
 The --short option simply reports the number of syllables found in each word rather than giving details.
 Update (18-03-17): There are now regular expressions in the Standard Written Form of Cornish (FSS).
 The regular expressions have also been rewritten using re.compile for clarity.
 There is some more work to do because some words have more than one possible segmentation.
-This can be an issue when a rare consonant cluster exists, such as <lv> in arv, palv etc. but other words such as milvil have the same grapheme split into two syllables.
-Possibly develop a version that identifies every possible segmentation, and assigns probabilities somehow.
+This can be an issue when a rare consonant cluster exists, such as <lv> in palv etc. but other words such as milvil have the same grapheme split into two syllables.
+However once the <lv> grapheme is allowed to terminate a syllable, milvil is split into ['milv', 'il'] in forward segmentation mode.
+A similar issue exists with <rv> in arv etc. Possibly develop a version that identifies every possible segmentation, and assigns probabilities somehow.

 # Usage: python sylabelenn_ranna_kw.py <inputfile>